mohalkarushikesh/AI-ML-Engineer-Notes/Complete Generative AI Course With Langchain and Huggingface/Section 10 - NLP/Notes.md

 print(filtered)   # ['example']
 ```

-## Parts of Speech: POS tagging is a fundamental task in Natural Language Processing (NLP) that involves assigning a grammatical category (such as noun, verb, adjective, etc.) to each word in a sentence.
+## Parts of Speech

+POS tagging is a fundamental task in Natural Language Processing (NLP) that involves assigning a grammatical category (such as noun, verb, adjective, etc.) to each word in a sentence.
 The goal is to understand the syntactic structure of a sentence and identify the grammatical roles of individual words.
 POS tagging provides essential information for various NLP applications, including text analysis, machine translation, and information retrieval.

 POS tags are short codes representing specific parts of speech.
 Common POS tags include: